We Still Don't Understand High-Dimensional Bayesian Optimization: EXPERIMENTS

 \subsection{$N \gg D$ Optimization Problems}

-While our method only matched state-of-the-art on $N \approx D$ tasks, we observe significant performance improvements over the scalable \texttt{EULBO} method for $N \gg D$ molecular tasks.
-We hypothesize that our linear kernel, unencumbered by the need for approximations, is better suited for large-$N$ tasks despite its lack of representational capacity.
-Moreover, in \Cref{app:guacamol}, we compare against Vanilla BO on a number of similar molecular tasks (with $N=1,\!000$ that represents a practical limit for exact GP methods).
-Surprisingly, we strongly outperform Vanilla BO on all these benchmarks, potentially suggesting that our linear kernel is better suited than RBF kernels for latent-space BO.
+For $N \gg D$ molecular tasks, we observe significant performance gains over the scalable \texttt{EULBO} method (\Cref{fig:main-plot}, right).
+We hypothesize that our linear kernel, unencumbered by the need for approximations, is better suited for large-$N$ tasks, despite its lack of representational capacity.